getify/You-Dont-Know-JS/async & performance/ch3.md

 );
 ```

-`Promise.resolve(..)` will accept any standard promise or any promise-like thenable, and will unwrap it to its non-thenable value.
+`Promise.resolve(..)` will accept any thenable, and will unwrap it to its non-thenable value.
 But you get back from `Promise.resolve(..)` a real, genuine promise in its place, **one that you can trust**.
+If what you passed in is already a genuine promise, you just get it right back, so there's no downside at all to filtering through `Promise.resolve(..)` to gain trust.

 So, let's say we're calling a `foo(..)` utility and we're not sure we can trust its return value to be a well-behaving promise, but we know it's at least a thenable. `Promise.resolve(..)` will give us a trustable promise wrapper to chain off of: